wizgurl101/Battleship/README.md

 </p>

 ## About the project
-This is a desktop application that let user play a game of battleship on their deskop.
+This is a desktop application that let user play a game of battleship with another user on the same network.
 This was developed in Java and use the Java Swing library to build GUI.

 ## Application Features